12 Jul Time to welcome new strategy in ICT sector

 If it happens both the buyers and sellers will be much more interested in online transactions rather than cash transactions and ultimately the revenue of the government will increase.

 The reason behind it is that the government will be able to track more revenue if it is transacted through credit/debit card or mobile financial services and it will be under the audit trail of the government.

-There was another proposal from BASIS to allocate at least Tk 500 crore to promote Bangladesh as a technical assistance (TA) provider in the international arena especially in developing countries for branding and expanding the market of Bangladesh’s private IT industry.
+There was another proposal from BASIS to allocate at least Tk 500 crore to promote Bangladesh as technical assistance (TA) provider in the international arena especially in developing countries for branding and expanding the market of Bangladesh’s private IT industry.

 This can be done through G2G model following the path of South Korea’s strategy and the condition of awarding the project to a Bangladeshi company can be attached here.

-Since the beginning of digital journey in 2009, right now there are more than 100 companies in Bangladesh, which have expertise in e-governance.
+Since the beginning of the digital journey in 2009, right now there are more than 100 companies in Bangladesh, which have expertise in e-governance.

-Already we have seen some successful replications of some of the projects in Nepal, Bhutan, Turkey and Columbia.
+Already we have seen some successful replications of some of the projects in Nepal, Bhutan, Turkey, and Columbia.
 The benefit will be that the money will be returned to Bangladesh and on top of that particular company will have a strong reference and footstep in that market.

-The target of the present government is to earn $5 billion export revenue from the ICT sector by 2025.
+The target of the present government is to earn $5 billion in export revenue from the ICT sector by 2025.

-So, in a nutshell it can be said that the current mandate of the present government is to turn Bangladesh into a developed country by 2041.
+So, in a nutshell, it can be said that the current mandate of the present government is to turn Bangladesh into a developed country by 2041.

 Under the dynamic leadership of Prime Minister Sheikh Hasina, we are right on our way to that.